 If I were designing this counter for a higher caliber generator — that is, an extremely accurate and stable one with a 1 GHz tuning range — I would probably end up with eight digits and a resolution of 100 Hz, plus an accuracy of less than 1 PPM.
 On the other hand, if this generator were to be used as an internal combustion engine tachometer, a four-digit display, no prescaling, 1 Hz resolution with an allowed accuracy of 500 PPM, and a gate time of 1.0 seconds would certainly suffice.
 A key factor in this process is matching the counter specifications to the task at hand.

-The following is the counter I designed based on the ICM7216D chip and built for my previous articles ("180 MHz Sweep Generator" in the December 2013 issue and the more recent "150 MHz RF Signal Generator").
+The following is the counter I designed based on the ICM7216D chip and built for my previous articles ("180 MHz Sweep Generator" and "150 MHz RF Signal Generator").
 These six-digit readouts can be easily modified to suit your application; the 7216 chip can handle eight display digits of readout if necessary.